-- In the electronic form, the Start and End Dates follow the format DD/MM/YYYY. - Be sure milestone activities are in chronological order, with identified start and end dates, giving your staff an appropriate amount of time to complete the activities. - Begin your project on the dates indicated in the FOA specific to the Program Area: - See the table on the next page. - Limit your activity start and end dates to the project period.
+- In the electronic form, the Start and End Dates follow the format DD/MM/YYYY. - Be sure milestone activities are in chronological order, with identified start and end dates, giving your staff an appropriate amount of time to complete the activities. - Begin your project on the dates indicated in the NOFO specific to the Program Area: - See the table on the next page. - Limit your activity start and end dates to the project period.
 When you have activities that span several years, list them separately under the corresponding budget periods.

-FOA Element Element Definition 23.
+NOFO Element Element Definition 23.
 The OWP serves as a stand-alone document for project implementation, consistently states elements from the project narrative, and provides details about the how, when, and by whom, activities will be completed.
 The OWP is the quick guide to project implementation.
 The application is the manual.
 24. The milestone activities in the OWP are relevant and lead to the achievement of each objective.
 Carrying out activities must lead toward the attainment of the objectives.
 25. Outputs in the OWP demonstrate progression and are logical results of the successful completion of milestone activities within the proposed timeframe.
 Make sure the outputs in the OWP are consistent with the outputs listed under Approach.

-Funding Opportunity Announcement Budget Period Start Date Budget Period End Date SEDS 09/30 09/29 SEDS - AK 09/30 09/29 ERE 09/30 09/29 P & M 09/30 for the first year 07/01 for all following years 06/30 EMI 09/30 for the first year 07/01 for all following years 06/30
+Notice of Funding Opportunity Budget Period Start Date Budget Period End Date

+SEDS 09/30 09/29

+SEDS - AK 09/30 09/29

+ERE 09/30 09/29

+P & M 07/01 06/30

+ЕМІ 07/01 06/30